KacperMierzwa/Base64/README.md

-# Lightweight base64 encoder and decoder made entirely in c
+# Lightweight base64 encoder and decoder made in c

 You can encode/decode string and files using these simple flags: